 - Price per pallet ranges from £5 in Heathrow to £1 in Pontypool.
 The average across the country is £1.85 per pallet per week.
 Outdoor it’s £0.50 per pallet.

 These numbers are just the tip of the iceberg.
-We think the work we’ve done is the most comprehensive survey of the UK warehouse market to have ever been done.
-Here we’re just scratching the surface.
-If you would like further information please do not hesitate to contact - we’d love to hear from you: email@example.com
+We think the work we’ve done is the most comprehensive survey of the UK warehouse market ever.
+And if you want to know more, we’d love to hear from you: email@example.com